Hindus prayed at Babri site, but never had title rights: Muslim parties tell SC

 New Delhi, Sep 06: Hindus have been praying at the Babri site since 1885, the Muslim parties have admitted before the Supreme Court.

 Can I claim a title of the entire property.
-Muslims allowed Hindus to worship, but the title was always with us, senior advocate Rajeev Dhavan contended while aruging in the Supreme Court which is hearing the Ayodhya mater.
+Muslims allowed Hindus to worship, but the title was always with us, senior advocate Rajeev Dhavan contended while arguing in the Supreme Court which is hearing the Ayodhya matter.

 Ayodhya: We allowed Hindus to worship, but title was always with us, Muslims parties tell SC